klippa-app/receipt-ocr/README.md

 **Step 2: Obtain Credentials** <br/>
 Sign up for Klippa’s services and get your API key.
 This key will be required to authenticate your requests.
+> see how to get your API key in the section below [here](#license)

 **Step 3: Run Python Script** <br/>
 In the repo is a sample Python script that demonstrates how to upload an image to Klippa and fetch the OCR results.

 ### Explanation:
 - API_URL: Change this to the actual endpoint you need to use.
-Check Klippa’s documentation for the correct API URLs.
+Check [Klippa’s documentation](https://dochorizon.klippa.com/api/swagger#/) for the correct API URLs.
 - API_KEY: Place your Klippa API key here.
 - upload_receipt: This function uploads the image file to the Klippa OCR API and handles the response.
 - files: The image file is opened in binary mode and sent as part of the request.